-Delete Most of Your Apps Right Now
+Delete Most of Your Apps

 Know a good way to limit the number of apps and third-party partners from collecting data about you?
 Delete the apps off your device.

 The other reason is even more ambiguous than “privacy concerns”—mental space.
-The reason Marie Kondo and her KonMari organizing philosophy is a thing is because ridding the necessary things in our lives gives us a feeling of greater control over our time, energy, and focus.
+The reason Marie Kondo and her KonMari organizing philosophy is a thing is because ridding unnecessary things in our lives gives us a feeling of greater control over our time, energy, and focus.
 Cleaning up your app library just feels good—and might actually help you stop doomscrolling, answering emails at weird hours, or simply spending too much time staring at a screen.

 Statistics about how many apps the average person has on their phone are, as far as I can tell, mostly garbage.
 But based on the limited data I could find that doesn’t seem completely made up, around 75% of U.S. adults have more than 10 apps on their phone, while 25% have more than 30.
 That sounds like, if anything, a conservative estimate.
 Regardless, enough of us are drowning in apps to the point that Apple spent expensive engineering time on figuring out ways for us to manage it all.
 The simpler solution is to just delete every app you can live without.